 Water Filter Cleaning

-Water filters are another component that need to be cleaned regularly.
+Water filters are another component that needs to be cleaned regularly.
 You should be removing the filters from their housing and spraying them down at least once a month.
 They also require a deep cleaning at least once a year.
-Inspect your water filters for accumulation of oils or other gunk that may be the source of the odour.
+Inspect your water filters for the accumulation of oils or other gunk that may be the source of the odour.
 If they’re worn out they might not be doing their job properly anymore and should be replaced.

 If all else fails, it’s time to do a deep cleaning on your hot tub.
 This should be done on an annual basis anyway, but if it’s getting a lot of use or accumulating a lot of contaminants, you may need to do this more often.
 You’ll want to flush out the plumbing system with an appropriate cleaner before draining the hot tub completely and giving it a thorough scrubbing.
 This can get rid of coatings and films that aren’t removed through regular cleaning.
-Once you refill the hot tub with freshwater and get its chemistry back into balance, the unpleasant odours should become a thing of the past.
+Once you refill the hot tub with fresh water and get its chemistry back into balance, the unpleasant odours should become a thing of the past.

-How that you’ve learned how to stop your hot tub from smelling, download a free buyer’s guide for more information.
+How that you’ve learned how to stop your hot tub from smelling, download a free buyer’s guide below for more information.